Welcome to Zealots of Zaldar

 Action Points or AP represent things a character can do on their turn that aren't related to traveling around: talking, attacking, searching, casting spells, digging holes, opening doors, and so on.
 The various actions have varying AP values, as detailed in the Actions section of the rulebook.Recovery

 This represents the minimum number on a d20 that must be rolled in order to recover after being knocked out.
 Each Kind has a base Recovery value (shown as a number followed by "+", e.g. "15+" means the character must roll 15 or higher on a d20).
 A lower Recovery value is better, as it makes recovery easier.
 Recovery can be improved by spending 2 Character Points to reduce it by 1, to a minimum of 10.When a character is Down (reduced to 0 HP), they may attempt a Recovery Roll at the start of each turn.
-When a character is Unconscious (from rolling a 1 on a Down Recovery Roll), they may attempt a Recovery Roll once per hour.
+When a character is Unconscious (from rolling a 1 on a Down Recovery Roll), they may attempt a Recovery Roll once every 30 rounds (Quest Mode) or once per hour (Campaign Mode).
 See the Recovery action and the Down and Unconscious statuses for full details.

 Dark Stars